surniaulula/wpsso-ratings-and-reviews/readme.txt

 = 2.0.0 =

 (2019/06/24) Removed support for the Yotpo Social Reviews for WooCommerce plugin.
 Maintenance release for WPSSO Core v5.0.0.

-= 1.5.5 =

-(2019/04/27) Added a new "Add 5 Star Rating If No Rating" option in the SSO &gt; Rating / Review settings page (WPSSO JSON add-on required).